-What would the May 24th Victoria Day long weekend be without the flick of the rod and reel for a little fishing, as portrayed here at LaManche Provincial Park on the Southern Shore on Saturday in this photo taken across the pond from Campsite 38.
-These anglers were joined by several others amidst the many campers who made the trek to the park for the official start to the summer camping season with the arrival of the Victoria Day long weekend.
+What would the May 24th Victoria Day long weekend be without the flick of the rod and reel for a little fishing, as seen here at LaManche Provincial Park on the Southern Shore in this Telegram file photo.

 Published on May 25, 2010

 In this Telegram file photo, young campers take a relaxing moment in a hammock at LaManche Provincial Park on the southern shore.

 Wet, cool weather forecast for St. John's, Avalon region

 Some people celebrating the May 24th holiday in the province this weekend may have to shovel snow from around their campsites and cabins.

 Environment Canada has issued a special weather statement for spring snowfall in Clarenville, Bonavista, parts of central and western Newfoundland and the Northern Peninsula.

 The weather office says a low pressure system over the Maritimes will track slowly eastward south of Newfoundland today into Saturday.
 Meanwhile, a trough extending northeastward from the low will slide slowly southeastward across the island.

 Rain ahead of the trough will transition to snow as the trough passes and temperatures drop.
 Snow is falling in Northern Newfoundland and the changeover will take place over western, central, and Northeastern Newfoundland throughout the day today.
 The snow will persist into Saturday for many areas.

 Environment Canada says some regions will see two to four cms of snow, but in higher terrain areas of central and northeastern Newfoundland, there may be up to 10 cms.